Hans Gildemeister

 Hans Gildemeister Bohner (born Juan Pedro Gildemeister Bohner on 9 February 1956), is a Chilean former tennis player of German ancestry, who won four singles and 23 doubles titles during his professional career.
 The right-hander reached his highest singles ATP ranking on 22 February 1980, when he became world No. 12.

 He is a former captain of the Chilean Davis Cup team.

 Personal life

-Gildemeister was born in Lima, Peru, to German parents and moved to Chile at the age of two.
+Gildemeister was born in Lima, Peru, to Peruvian-German parents and moved to Chile at the age of two.
 His father, Benito, owned a printing house and his mother, Elena, was a German teacher.
 He has four siblings.

 He naturalized Chilean by residence in 1978.

-He is the brother of Heinz and Fritz Gildemeister, also pro tennis players, and was brother in law of Laura Gildemeister, who was also a tennis player.
+He is the brother of Heinz and Fritz Gildemeister, also pro tennis players, and was brother-in-law of Laura Gildemeister, who was also a tennis player.

 He has lived in Tampa, Florida, United States.